u6462117/ENGN4528/README.md

 ## GitHub Repository

-We use GitHub Repository as our main collaboration platform: [ENGN4528 repository] (https://github.com/u6462117/ENGN4528).
+We use GitHub Repository as our main collaboration platform: [ENGN4528 repository](https://github.com/u6462117/ENGN4528).

 ## Authors